Over-Refusal and Representation Subspaces: A Mechanistic Analysis of Task-Conditioned Refusal in Aligned LLMs: Discussion

 \section{Discussion}

 \paragraph{Three-phase geometry of refusal.} We discuss the layer-wise phases (early, mid and late layers) across task and refusal types: (a) geometrically on residual stream and (b) mechanistically by probing and patching.
-In the early layers, our mechanistic analysis suggests that although the task identity is linearly decodable (\S\ref{sec:probing}), geometrically the residuals not yet well formed (\S\ref{sec:geometry}).
-However, the two refusal types are both mechanistically and geometrically distinct from the early layers.
+In early layers, our mechanistic analysis suggests that although the task identity is linearly decodable (\S\ref{sec:probing}), geometrically the residuals are not yet well formed (\S\ref{sec:geometry}).
 In the mid-layers, task-identity clusters dominate and the representations organise by task, with over-refusal differentiable by a small distance within-task perturbation.

 In the late layers, task-specific attention heads commit the final refusal decision distributedly, with almost no prominent attention head bottleneck.
-Steering the most mechanistically prominent layer 30 performed marginally better steering than the universal direction, but fell short compared to the multi-layers steering on mid-layers.
-Task-identity cluster structure of comparable strength also replicates on Qwen1.5-7B-Chat (Appendix~\ref{sec:appendix_qwen}), suggesting the geometry generalizes across models.
+Steering the most mechanistically prominent layer 30 performed marginally better steering than the universal direction, but fell short compared to the multi-layers steering on mid-late layers.
+Task-identity cluster structure of comparable strength also replicates on Qwen1.5-7B-Chat (Appendix~\ref{sec:appendix_qwen}), suggesting the geometry generalises across models.

 \paragraph{Why global ablation is structurally insufficient.} The global harmful-refusal direction $\hat{\mathbf{r}}_\ell$ is task-agnostic by construction: it is extracted from text samples that are harmful, without taking intent of the prompt or the task into consideration.
-We identified that over-refusal representations reside in a specialized region, organised around task-identity axes at mid-layers.
+We identified that over-refusal representations reside in a specialised region, organised around task-identity axes at mid-layers.
 The partial geometric overlap between the two directions causes incidental over-refusal suppression when one is ablated, but because they are not the same direction, this suppression is imprecise.
 The geometry does not permit a task-agnostic direction to decompose the task-conditioned over-refusal signal cleanly.

-\paragraph{Scope of the linear representation hypothesis.} The linear hypothesis \citep{park2023linear} holds for harmful-refusal in a causal sense that one direction largely suffices for ablation.
-This is not equivalent to the representational one, as the harmful-refusal variance spans multiple components even at the peak task-cluster layer, with the first component (PC1) explaining roughly a third of the variance.
-Specifically, the suppression ratio falls below one (Table~\ref{tab:comparison}), meaning that global ablation disrupts the safety mechanism more than over-refusal correction.
-Our analysis suggests that the representation of refusal seems one-dimensional; but over-refusal spans a higher dimension.